2 Corinthians Chapter 10

 7. You see things according to outward appearance.
 If someone has persuaded himself to be of the Anointed, let him consider this about himself again; that just as he’s in the Anointed, so also are we.

-8. For even if I boast somewhat more abundantly about our authority – which the Lord gave to build up and not to tear you down – I won’t be ashamed,
+8. For even if I boast somewhat more abundantly about our authority – which the Lord gave for building up and not for tearing you down – I won’t be ashamed,

 9. so I wouldn’t seem like I desire to frighten you through the letters.